avarga/tkpath/doc/README.txt

    ::tkpath::radialgradient cmd ?options?

-   Works as the tkpath::lineargradient except that it uses a -radialtransition option instaed of the -lineartransition:
+   Works as the tkpath::lineargradient except that it uses a -radialtransition option instead of the -lineartransition:
        -radialtransition {cx cy ?r? ?fx fy?}
            specifies the transition circles relative the items bounding box and run from 0 to 1.
 They default to {0.5 0.5 0.5 0.5 0.5}.
+	   cx,cy is the center of the end circle and fx,fy the center of the start point.

  o Helper function for making transformation matrices: